With the table of times gone by,

 The table, set in an elegant and refined way, is decorated with flowers arranged in garlands.
 The tablecloths are white, linen or damask.
 In the center of the table, we find the

-“especially”, also called “dormant”: a piece of goldwork which brings together salt shakers, spices, mustard, oil, vinegar, sugar, vases and torches.
+"above all", also called "dormant": a piece of goldsmith's work which brings together salt shakers, spices, mustard pot, oil cruet, vinegar cruet, sugar bowl, vases and torches.

 How is a meal composed at the Table of Louis XIV?